 Now we know; it's due to the adverse affect on the microbiome.

 They are produced naturally by many different tissues in the brain, muscles and circulating cells, for example.
-What astonished the researchers at UC was they found that the friendly bacteria in the gut, the so-called microbiome, also produce these helpful cannabinoids that assist in regulating the body's functions; especially protection against inflammatory bowel disease.
+What astonished the researchers at UC was they found that the friendly bacteria in the gut, the so-called microbiome, also synthesise these helpful cannabinoids that assist in regulating the body's functions; especially protection against inflammatory bowel disease.

 These endo-cannabinoids are formed from enzyme action on the important omega 3 fatty acids.